 As a definition, an epiphany is an experience of a sudden and striking realization.
 Generally, the term is used to describe scientific breakthrough, religious or philosophical discoveries, but it can apply in any situation in which an enlightening realisation allows a problem or situation to be understood from a new and deeper perspective.
 It may not have been a scientific breakthrough or philosophical discovery but it certainly was a situation now understood from a new a deeper perspective.

 I have been teaching art & design for over 20 years, from the first drawing workshops I delivered to the new first years when I was in my final year of my fine art degree to now teaching the beautiful practice of art journaling online during a global pandemic.
 I don't think my 24-year-old self would have quite believed me, the internet didn't really have any part in my life then but I am so so grateful for its technology and possibilities today.

 Creating my online class was a dream that I had thought about for so long, so when I had to cancel my in-person workshops I knew I wanted to create an alternative way to teach.
 A whole new challenge for me, but one which kept me focused and busy during a difficult and uncertain time.
-A challenge that created a community of inspiring like-minded folk sharing and encouraging each other in their creative work, a challenge that has given me so much this Spring and I'm so excited to see where it will go as it grows and develops.
+A challenge that created a community of inspiring like-minded folk sharing and encouraging each other in their creative work, a challenge that has given me so much and I'm so excited to see where it will go as it grows and develops.